flipz357/flipz357.github.io/_posts/2023-10-04-hacking-a-metric.md

   	:ARG0 (d / duck))
 ```

 We score this with the Smatch metric.
 It counts the structural triple matches and normalizes them with an F-score, between 0 and 1, which for convenience we put between 0 and 100.
-The metric should be low, since the graphs are quite different.
+We crawl the latest version of [Smatch from github](https://github.com/snowblink14/smatch) (we verified the same outcome with earlier versions, too).
+Anyway, for our example, the metric should be low, since the graphs are quite different.
 And it kind of is:

 ```
 >>> F-score: 46